 During the lease term in Northern Virginia

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the renter must allow us to enter the rental home.
-Some valid reasons to come into rental home are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the tenant must allow us to go into the rental property.
+Some justifiable reasons to go into rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Northern Virginia.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference